ggouws/HPC_RNAseq/README.md

   ```
   [<user>@bessemer-node001 ~]$
   ```
-  ...where \<user\> is your The University of Sheffield (TUoS) IT username.
+  ...where \<user\> is your University of Sheffield (UoS) IT username.

   <br>
   <font size="4"><b>2.3) Load the Genomics Software Repository</b></font>
   <br>
-  The Genomics Software Repository contains several pre-loaded pieces of software useful for a range of genomics-based analyses, including this one.
+  The Genomics Software Repository contains several pre-loaded pieces of software and environments useful for a range of genomics-based analyses, including this one.

   Type:
   ```